 *Mobile phone calls to freecall numbers (numbers starting with 1800) are charged to the caller at the usual mobile rate.

-The Housing and Support Program (HASI) provides housing linked to clinical and psychological rehabilitation services for over the age of sixteen (16) with a range of levels of psychosocial disability.
+The Housing and Support Program (HASI) provides housing linked to clinical and psychological rehabilitation services for over the age of sixteen (16) with a range of levels of psychosocial disabilityPsychosocial disability is not about a diagnosis, it refers to the social and economic consequences related to living with a mental health condition.
+It is a recognised term used to describe the challenges, or limits, a person experiences in life that are related to their mental health condition.
+Not everyone living with a mental health condition has a psychosocial disability.
+More.
 HASI is now available to persons over the age of sixty- five (65).

 HASI is a partnership program between NSW Health, Housing NSW and the NSW non-government sector.
-A lot of HASI participants live in social housing, but a person is not automatically eligible for public or community housing just because they are a HASI participant.
+A lot of HASI participants live in social housing, but a person is not automatically eligible for public or community housing just because they are a HASI participantIn the context of the NDIS, a participant refers to a person with disability who has received an NDIS package as they have met the eligibility requirements.
+More.
 The normal application process and eligibility criteria for social housing apply.

 HASI support helps people to achieve their own goals.
 The types of support people receive depends on their individual needs and what they want to achieve.
 As some examples, people in the program often get help with: